2/13/2019

 speaker

-Bob Slendick
+Bob Slendik

 Thank you, Brad, and good morning, everyone.
 Our business ended the year with broad strength across geographies and business lines.
-The fourth quarter was highlighted by 16% fee revenue growth in our regional services businesses with positive operating leverage in those businesses driven by leasing and occupier outsourcing.
+The fourth quarter was highlighted by 16% fee revenue growth in our regional services businesses with positive operating leverage in those businesses, driven by leasing and occupier outsourcing.
 This led to adjusted EPS growth of 26% for the quarter.
 For the year, adjusted EPS rose 20% on 15% growth in fee revenue.
 This marks our ninth consecutive year of double-digit increases in adjusted EPS.
-Our results for both the quarter and the year reflect the operational gains in capital investments we have made to enable our people to produce -to-replicate client outcomes.
+Our results for both the quarter and the year reflect the operational gains in capital investments we have made to enable our people to produce hard-to-replicate client outcomes.
 Our leasing business is a good example.
 We repositioned this business four years ago in response to client appetite for greater advisory services and now have more than 1,000 dedicated specialists working alongside our transaction professionals.
 They advise clients on workplace design and employee experience, labor and location analytics, government incentives, and supply chain optimization, among other things.
 No competitor has the capacity to invest in advisory capabilities to the same degree that CBRE has.
 This is creating competitive differentiation and contributing to strong leasing revenue growth, particularly with account-based clients.
 While we were having one of our best quarters on record, we also worked diligently to prepare for the reorganization that took effect on January 1st.
 This structure puts several of our sector's very best leaders in compelling new leadership roles, sharpens our focus on excellence across our services, and enables operating efficiencies across our business.
-These moves are already having an impact and we expect them to come through in our financial performance in 2019.
+These moves are already having an impact, and we expect them to come through in our financial performance in 2019.
 Before I hand the call over to Jim, I'll comment on the plan we announced in January to split his responsibilities.
 Our scale and financial strength, much of which resulted from Jim's excellent work, gives CBRE unique advantages as an investor in our sector.
 Jim is a savvy investor with a proven long-term record of successfully allocating and deploying capital.
 We will benefit greatly from his exclusive focus in this critically important area.
 I want to thank Jim for his many contributions as our CFO.
 Our search for a new CFO is progressing nicely.
 Now Jim will discuss our performance for the fourth quarter and the year in more detail.

 speaker

-Jim Groesch
+Jim Grosh

 Chief Financial Officer